jhallen/rsa-verify/README.md

 # Signature verification for embedded systems

 Here is the signature verification code extracted from the Chrome OS verified boot system "vboot".
-This is convenient source code for adding RSA-based signature verification to an embedded system.
+This is small convenient source code for adding RSA-based signature verification to an embedded system.
 For example, this code could be used to verify a firmware update against an embedded public key before allowing the update to proceed.

 The RSA and SHA256 routines work well on small ARM microcontrollers.